D'Wayne Eskridge is the X-Factor: 'I can see it in guys’ faces: They’re scared'

 “One day, we were just walking and I saw a rabbit,” Eskridge says.
 “It didn’t really run away from us instantly.
 So, I just snuck up on him a little bit and moved kind of slowly.
 And then the rabbit ran straight so as soon as I saw that, I ran and literally picked the rabbit up.
 Like I cornered it and caught the rabbit.”

 A decade later, nobody could touch Eskridge in the Mid-American Conference.
-The pandemic made for an ultra-weird college football season so there’s a good chance you missed his six-game tear but there weren’t many players in the sport more dominant than Eskridge when was able to show off.
+The pandemic made for an ultra-weird college football season so there’s a good chance you missed his six-game tear but there weren’t many players in the sport more dominant than Eskridge when was able to show off his talents.
 He was a human blur in catching 33 passes for 768 yards with eight touchdowns and another 100-yard kick return.
 Needless to say, we’ll all be talking about the kid they called “Do-it-all D’wayne” a hell of a lot more if Western Michigan had played its normal 12-game schedule.

 The good thing is, you can hang out with Eskridge himself tonight if you subscribe to Go Long.
 Eskridge will be joining our Zoom Happy Hour at 7 p.m.
 (EST).
 Log-in details are here.
 We’ll be welcoming prospects on for the next month and a half.